 “While some doctors warn their patients away from artificial sweeteners, this is not recorded nationally and many doctors are not aware of the risks.”

-be undesirable, Soil & Health recommends natural
+“Should sugar be undesirable, Soil & Health

-carcinogenic, synthetic sweeteners such as aspartame."
+the neurotoxic, carcinogenic, synthetic sweeteners such as

 “Soil & Health has a motto of Healthy Soil, Healthy Food, Healthy People, and promotes a diet free from synthetic additives.”

 NOTE: Aspartame (951, Equal, Nutrasweet) is an artificial sweetener found in over 6000 products including diet drinks, sugar-free products, dietary supplements, sports drinks and medications.